webstradev/gin-pagination/README.md

 # gin-pagination
-Simple [agination middleware for the gin framework
+Simple pagination middleware for the gin framework

 ## Installation
 ``` bash